NVIDIA/OptiX_Apps/README.md

 * `rtigo9_omm.exe -s system_rtigo9_leaf.txt -d scene_rtigo9_leaf.txt`

 The MDL_renderer example uses the NVIDIA Material definition language for the shader generation.
-The following scene only uses the *.mdl files and resourcves from the `data/mdl` folder you copied next to the exeutable after building the examples.
+The following scene only uses the *.mdl files and resources from the `data/mdl` folder you copied next to the executable after building the examples.
 These show most of the fundamental MDL BSDFs, EDFs, VDFs, layers, mixers, modifiers, thin-walled geometry, textures, cutout opacity, base helper functions, etc.

 * `MDL_renderer.exe -s system_mdl_demo.txt -d scene_mdl_demo.txt`

 For a lot more complex materials (this scene requires about 5.4 GB of VRAM), the following command line will work if you have the [NVIDIA MDL vMaterials 1.7, 2.0, and 2.1](https://developer.nvidia.com/vmaterials) installed on the system.
 The application should then automatically find the referenced materials via the two environment variables `MDL_SYSTEM_PATH` and `MDL_USER_PATH` set by the vMaterial installation script.
-If a material was existing as reference but couldn't be compiled becuase it wasn't found or had errors, the renderer will not put the geometry with that invalid shader into the render graph.
-Means without the vMaterials intalled only the area light should work in that scene because that is using one of the *.mdl files from the data folder.
+If a material was existing as reference but couldn't be compiled because it wasn't found or had errors, the renderer will not put the geometry with that invalid shader into the render graph.
+Means without the vMaterials installed only the area light should work in that scene because that is using one of the *.mdl files from the data folder.
 The result should look similar to the MDL_renderer example screenshot above, where some parameter values had been tweaked.

 * `MDL_renderer.exe -s system_mdl_vMaterials.txt -d scene_mdl_vMaterials.txt`